kempj/IFOS/README.md

 **IFOS2D** (**I**nversion of **F**ull **O**bserved **S**eismograms) is a 2D elastic full waveform inversion code.
 The inversion problem is solved by a conjugate gradient method and the gradients are computed in the time domain with the adjoint method.
 The forward modeling is done by a time domain finite difference scheme.

-The manual is included in the download archive or can be downloaded [here](https://git.scc.kit.edu/GPIAG-Software/IFOS2D/wikis/home)
+The [manual](https://git.scc.kit.edu/GPIAG-Software/IFOS2D/wikis/home) is included in the download archive or can be downloaded [here](https://git.scc.kit.edu/GPIAG-Software/IFOS2D/wikis/home).

 # Download and Newsletter